-The development of my opinion provided in this report was based on a complete review of Mr. Howard's medical records, the depositions provided, and other relevant documents.
-I also reviewed relevant literature by the following PubMed search index:
+The development of my opinion provided in this report was based on a complete review of Ms. Tukes' medical records, the provided depositions, and other relevant documents.
+I also reviewed relevant literature by the following Pubmed search index:

-((trichloroethylene) OR (TCE)) AND ((renal cell carcinoma) OR (rcc) OR (kidney cancer))
+((tretrachloroethylene) OR (PCE)) AND ((renal cell carcinoma) OR (rcc) OR (kidney cancer))

-Furthermore, I have read the General Causation Expert Reports, which go through a very detailed summary of the epidemiology, toxicology and mechanism of action of the various Camp Lejeune contaminants and their relationship with carcinogenicity.
-I have used those reports, and the data contained within those reports, in my analysis regarding exposure and the toxins.
-I subsequently synthetized Mr. Howard's medical data and the relevant literature with my expertise in urologic oncology to consider the differential of each known etiology and risk factor for his kidney cancer, first determining whether the factor was at all relevant to Mr. Howard, and if indeed relevant, then assigning weight as to the likelihood of its contribution.
+Furthermore, I have read the General Causation Expert Reports, which go through a very detailed summary of the toxicology of the various Camp Lejeune contaminants and their relationship with carcinogenicity, and additionally the expert report of Dr. Irving Allen with regard to his genetic analysis.
+I have used those reports and the data contained within those reports in my analysis regarding exposure and toxins.
+I subsequently synthetized Ms. Tukes' medical data and the relevant literature with my expertise in urologic oncology to consider the differential of each known etiology and risk factor for her kidney cancer, first determining whether the factor was at all relevant to Ms. Tukes, and if indeed relevant, then assigning weight as to the likelihood of its contribution.